On the Transferability of Adversarial Attacksagainst Neural Text Classifier: Adversarial Transferability Among Neural Models

 \subsection{Significance of Various Factors}

-To find out which factor affects the transferability of the adversarial attack the most, we vary one factor at a time while fixing all others for each model in the pool, and compare their transferability rates.
+To find out which factor affects the transferability of adversarial examples the most, we vary one factor at a time while fixing all the others for each model in the pool, and compare the transferability rates between them.
 For example, we take a $2$-layer word-based LSTM model randomly initialized, denoted as ``LSTM-Word-Random-$2$'', as a target model.
-If we want to know the impact of network architecture, we generate $1,000$ adversarial examples each by attacking BiLSTM-Word-Random-$2$, and CNN-Word-Random-$2$, and use randomly selected $500$ examples each of successful attack to evaluate the accuracy of the target model.
-If we want to understand the influence of word embedding, the adversarial examples will be crafted by LSTM-Word-GloVe-$2$, LSTM-Word-word2vec-$2$, and LSTM-Word-fastText-$2$ models.
+If we want to know the impact of network architecture, we generate $1,000$ adversarial examples each by attacking BiLSTM-Word-Random-$2$, and CNN-Word-Random-$2$, and use randomly selected $500$ examples each of successful attack to evaluate the robustness of the target model.
+If we want to understand the impact of word embedding, the adversarial examples will be crafted by LSTM-Word-GloVe-$2$, LSTM-Word-word2vec-$2$, and LSTM-Word-fastText-$2$ models.

-Since some models may be inherently more vulnerable than others, we want to remove this bias and accurately measure the impact of different factors on adversarial transferability.
-For each target model, we train two instances with the same setting but different random initialization, and obtain its \emph{base transferability rate} by generating adversarial examples for one model and testing them on another.
-This base transferability rate of a model will be subtracted from all the actual transfer attack rates obtained when taking the model as target.
-We report the average of absolute transfer attack rates (subtracted) in Table \ref{tb:factor}.
-We found that the input form has the greatest influence on the adversarial transferability, followed by network architecture, pre-trained word embeddings, and model capacity in descending order no matter what attack algorithm or dataset is used.
+Since some models may be \emph{inherently} more vulnerable than others, we need to evaluate the \emph{base transferability rate} to remove the effects that are not caused by the factors we consider.
+For each target model, we train two instances with the same setting but different random initialization to obtain its base transferability rate by generating adversarial examples against one model and testing them on another.
+This base transferability rate of a model will be subtracted from all the actual adversarial transferability rates obtained when taking the model as the test model\footnote{For example, the base transferability rate of Model A is $90\%$ and that of Model B is $60\%$.
+If we also know that $70\%$ of adversarial examples produced using Model C can cause Model A to make mistakes, and $50\%$ of those are misclassified by Model B, we may conclude that the transferability rate of C-to-A ($70\%$) is higher than that of C-to-B ($50\%$), which is obviously wrong because the difference between the transferability rate of C-to-B ($50\%$) and B’s base transferability rate ($60\%$) is much smaller than that between the rate of C-to-A ($70\%$) and A’s base rate ($90\%$).
+We report such (subtracted) adversarial transferability rates in Table \ref{tb:factor} only.}.
+We report the average of (subtracted) adversarial transferability rates in Table \ref{tb:factor}, these rates are averaged over the configurations (all possible pairs) described in Section \ref{sec:configuration}.
+Note that the smaller the values are, the more the adversarial transferability rate is close to its base (intra-model) transferability rate.
+From these rates, we found the tokenization scheme has the greatest influence on the adversarial transferability, followed by network architecture, embedding type, and model capacity no matter what attack algorithm or dataset is used.